Cancer Research UK logo.

 What is a tracheostomy?

-When they remove the tracheostomy tube the hole usually heals by itself.
-Very rarely you need an operation to close the hole.
+When they remove the tracheostomy tube, the opening usually heals by itself.
+Very rarely you need an operation to close the opening.

 What is a laryngectomy stoma?